Guidelines on Assessing the 'TOTAL' Air Quality Impacts

 3.2 Estimating the background contributions using the model-output-based approach

-3.2.1 Using air pollutant concentration outputs from the PATH modelling system as the Tier 3 background contribution has advantage over other sources of information since the system is capable of accounting for the changes to future air quality resulting from technology changes and deliberate government policies to improve air quality, both in Hong Kong and the surrounding areas, if the emission input to PATH is properly represented.
+3.2.1 Using air pollutant concentration outputs from the PATH modelling system as the Tier 3 background contribution has advantages over other sources of information since the system is capable of accounting for the changes to future air quality due to technology changes and deliberate government policies aimed at improving air quality, in both Hong Kong and the surrounding areas.

 3.2.2 The PATH system consists of three major modules: a meteorological driver, an emission module and a chemical transport model.
-These are supported by the corresponding input data (see schematics in Figure 1).
+These are supported by the corresponding input data (see schematic in Figure 1).

 Figure 1: Schematics of the PATH system